ANIME EXPO

 • An updated event details page to reflect the new additions

 On top of seeing event conflicts, users should be able to see if there is a line queue they can join.
-This way, they can account for potential waits or filling up their day with a different event.
+This way, they can account for potential waits or fill up their day with a different event.

 click the image to see Line Queue Availability and Event Conflict/Preview features